mgraupe/CalciumBasedPlasticityModel/README.md

 License
 -----------
-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This project is licensed under the GNU Lesser General Public License v3.0.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+Note that the software is provided "as is", without warranty of any kind, express or implied.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+If you use the code or data, please cite us!.